-This fund promoted a predominant asset allocation in investments that were aligned with environmental and social characteristics (#1 Aligned with E/S characteristics).
-In addition, this fund invested 0.41% of the sub-fund's net assets into investments for which either the DWS ESG assessment methodology was not applied or for which ESG data coverage was incomplete (#2 Other).
-Within this share, all investments could be invested in assets for which there was no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
-Incomplete data was tolerated in the assessment of good governance practices (by means of the DWS Norm Assessment).
+This sub-fund promoted a predominant asset allocation in investments that were aligned with environmental and social characteristics (#1 Aligned with E/S characteristics).
+In addition, this sub-fund invested 3.58% of the sub-fund's net assets into investments for which either the DWS ESG assessment methodology was not applied or for which ESG data coverage was incomplete (#2 Other).
+Within this share, investments of up to 20% of the sub-fund's net assets were tolerated in assets for which there was no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
+This tolerance did not apply to the assessment of good governance practices (by means of the DWS Norm Assessment).

-These other investments could include all asset classes as foreseen in the specific investment policy, including deposits with credit institutions and derivatives.
+These other investments could have included all asset classes as foreseen in the specific investment policy, including deposits with credit institutions and derivatives.

-Other investments could be used by the portfolio management for performance, diversification, liquidity and hedging purposes.
+Other investments could have been used by the portfolio management for performance, diversification, liquidity and hedging purposes.

-Minimum environmental or social safeguards were not or only partially considered for this fund within the other investments.
+Minimum environmental or social safeguards were not or only partially considered for this sub-fund within the other investments.